Home Ed

 How do I write a deregistration letter?

-Keep it brief and factual: state that you are withdrawing your child to educate them at home from a given date, and ask the school to remove them from the admission register under Regulation 8(1)(d) of the Education (Pupil Registration) (England) Regulations 2006 and to confirm in writing.
+Keep it brief and factual: state that you are withdrawing your child to educate them at home from a given date, and ask the school to remove them from the admission register under Regulation 9(1)(f) of the School Attendance (Pupil Registration) (England) Regulations 2024 and to confirm in writing.
 A full template is included in this guide.

 What happens after I deregister my child?